jsohlendorff/continuous_time_LTMLE/article.typ

 // is solved in one iteration only, while still providing stability
 // resulting from not using large inverse probability of treatment weights.
 //
-One
-solution to the problem with estimating the censoring martingale is to use an iterative TMLE procedure for the $Qbar(k)$'s but to undersmooth the estimation of the censoring compensator.
+Here, we can use an iterative TMLE procedure for the $Qbar(k)$'s where we undersmooth the estimation of the censoring compensator to not deal with the problem of estimating the censoring martingale term.
-In this case, we can avoid estimating the censoring martingale term altogether, yielding conservative but valid inference when the censoring distribution is flexibly estimated.
+This yields conservative but valid inference when the censoring distribution is flexibly estimated.

 Another potential issue with the estimation of the nuisance parameters is that the history is high dimensional and that the covariates in the history are highly correlated, since many covariates may not change between events.